Daddy's Little Girl (film)

 Daddy's Little Girl is a 2012 Australian horror thriller film written and directed by Chris Sun.
 It stars Billi Baker, Michael Thomson, Allira Jaques, Holly Phillips, Rebecca Plint and Sean Gannon.

-Synopsis

-Derek Riley decides to take the law into his own hands when his six-year-old daughter Georgia vanishes and gets killed.
+It was filmed on the Sunshine Coast in Queensland and is claimed to be based on actual events that occurred on the Sunshine Coast.

+Plot

+Derek Riley is in the delivery room as his wife gives birth to a healthy baby girl.
+He leaves to go tell the rest of the family as clips of them together start to play, such as at the park and her growing up.